 H. Newly Diagnosed: Learning From Those Who Have Been ThereModerator: Janine E. Guglielmino, MA

-Panelists: Linda Carey, Janice Cowden, Margaret Kudirka and Sheila McGlown
+Panelists: Linda Carey, Janice Cowden, Margaret Kudirka, and Sheila Marie Johnson

 Hear from others living with metastatic breast cancer who have been where you are – newly diagnosed and trying to find their bearings.
 Get reassurance and information on what lies ahead on matters like making treatment decisions, living fully, managing practical matters and navigating relationships.
 This panel will feature a diverse group of people living with MBC for three or more years and who volunteer their time with LBBC to support and enrich the lives of others.